Better late than never, right?

 Watt's new Ford GT sports the gorgeous Gulf Oil livery.
 A biturbocharged 3.5-liter V6 engine makes 647 horsepower and 550 pound-feet of torque, routing power through a seven-speed dual-clutch automatic transmission.
 Top speed is 216 miles per hour.
 Ford is only building 1,000 examples of the GT supercar.

 It’s hard to imagine that after three years customers around the world are just now receiving their Ford GT.
-We can only imagine how happy Watt is now that he has another GT to drive ane to enjoy.
+We can only imagine how happy Watt is now that he has another GT to drive and enjoy.